dipta-sdd/campaignbay/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
-*   This update contains minor bug fixes for the admin area.
+*   This update contains minor bug fixes.
 The upgrade is seamless and requires no action.

 = 1.0.2 =
 *   This update introduces a helpful Tour Guide for new users.
 The upgrade is seamless and requires no action from you.